jb1981dev/Precise-Docs/docs/source/instwrangler/applymodifiers.rst

 To understand this tool, it's best to think of it as an automated two-step process that happens in the background:

-#. **Apply & Convert:** First, the operator runs a "Convert to Mesh" operation on your selected source object(s).
-This is what "bakes" the visual result of the modifiers into the object's actual geometry.
-Because this action modifies the shared object data, **all linked duplicates are affected simultaneously.**
+#. **Apply & Convert:** First, the operator runs a "Convert to Mesh" operation on the leader of each selected group.
+This bakes the visual result of the modifiers into the shared object data, affecting **all linked duplicates** of that group simultaneously.

 #. **Sync & Clean Up:** Immediately after, the operator automatically runs a **Modifier Sync**.
-Since the modifiers are now part of the base geometry, the original modifier stack is redundant.
-This second step intelligently removes the now-unnecessary modifiers from all the linked duplicates, leaving you with a clean, applied result across all instances.
+Since the modifiers are now part of the base geometry, this step intelligently removes the now-redundant modifier stacks from all linked duplicates, leaving you with a clean result.

 How to Use with Selections
 --------------------------

-This operator uses a "leader-based" system to determine which modifier stack to apply.

-* **Unique Objects:** If you select one or more objects that are all unique (not linked duplicates of each other), the operator will simply process each one, applying its own modifiers.

-* **Groups of Linked Duplicates:** If your selection includes a group of linked duplicates, you **must** specify which object's modifier stack to use as the source.
-You do this by making it the **active object** (selected last, with a brighter outline).
-The operator will then apply the active object's modifiers to every instance sharing that data.
+This operator performs a **global** action for every instance group you select.
+It first finds a "leader" (the source object) for each group, then applies that leader's modifiers to all of its instances throughout the scene.

+The rules for determining the leader are the same as for **Modifier Sync**:

+* **If your entire selection belongs to one group:** The **active object** must be part of the selection and is always considered the leader.

+* **If you select objects from multiple groups:** The operator can process all of them at once.
+To avoid ambiguity, a leader must be clear for each group:
+    * If you select only **one object** from a group, it automatically becomes that group's leader.
+    * If you select **multiple objects** from a group, the **active object** must be one of them to be designated as that group's leader.

-Objects in your selection that do not have any modifiers will be skipped.
+Objects whose leader does not have any modifiers will be skipped.